testcontainers/testcontainers-go/docs/features/common_functional_options.md

 - Not available until the next release of testcontainers-go <a href="https://github.com/testcontainers/testcontainers-go"><span class="tc-version">:material-tag: main</span></a>

 By default, the container is started in the default Docker network.
+If you want to use an already existing Docker network you created in your code, you can use the `network.WithNetwork(aliases []string, nw *testcontainers.DockerNetwork)` option, which receives an alias as parameter and your network, attaching the container to it, and setting the network alias for that network.

+In the case you need to retrieve the network name, you can simply read it from the struct's `Name` field.
+E.g. `nw.Name`.

+!!!warning
+    This option is not checking whether the network exists or not.
+If you use a network that doesn't exist, the container will start in the default Docker network, as in the default behavior.

+#### WithNewNetwork

+- Not available until the next release of testcontainers-go <a href="https://github.com/testcontainers/testcontainers-go"><span class="tc-version">:material-tag: main</span></a>

-If you want to use a different Docker network, you can use the `WithNetwork(networkName string, alias string)` option, which receives the new network name and an alias as parameters, creating the new network, attaching the container to it, and setting the network alias for that network.
+If you want to attach your containers to a throw-away network, you can use the `network.WithNewNetwork(ctx context.Context, aliases []string, opts ...network.NetworkCustomizer)` option, which receives an alias as parameter, creating the new network with a random name, attaching the container to it, and setting the network alias for that network.

-If the network already exists, _Testcontainers for Go_ won't create a new one, but it will attach the container to it and set the network alias.
+In the case you need to retrieve the network name, you can use the `Networks(ctx)` method of the `Container` interface, right after it's running, which returns a slice of strings with the names of the networks where the container is attached.

 #### Docker type modifiers